 Additional administrative functions include: the handling and reimbursement of payment requests; all necessary record-keeping; establishment of a local office (if applicable); maintaining communications with the local treasurer; monitoring financial reports; other tasks as necessary for the efficient operation of the council.

-- Complying with MCC guidelines, rules, rulings or regulations
+- Complying with MCC guidelines, rules, or rulings

-The full regulations and guidelines including appendices are available online.
+The LCC Program Guidelines are available online/a>.
 Some key requirements are outlined below.

 Back to Top